JaMo42/spellcheck_comments/README.md

 If this option is absent all files with configured comment styles are used.

 - `-dump-styles` Dump all configured styles to standard output and exit

+- `-fcc` Enable filtering of commented code, event if disable in the configuration

 - `-help` Show the option help message